-This constant imbibing of the Spirit in prayer paid off.
-Patrick experienced God’s forgiveness and presence through those lonely days and nights, watching sheep in the Irish countryside.
+Patrick experienced God’s forgiveness and presence through those lonely days and nights watching sheep in the Irish countryside.
 Increasingly, he grew to love the Lord Who had been so just and kind to Him.
 He resolved, by whatever means he could, to make known the goodness and mercy of God to everyone who would listen.

 Which is precisely what he did.
 Led by God in a dream, Patrick escaped his captivity and made his way back home.
 But he was only there for a short time before, led by another vision, he returned to Ireland to proclaim Jesus to his former captors.

-Compare this with the reticence of so many believers today when it comes to talking about our faith.
-Would that we had more the attitude of Patrick and the psalmist!
+Compare Patrick’s boldness with the reticence of so many believers today when it comes to talking about our faith.
+Would that we had more of the attitude of Patrick and the psalmist!
 Perhaps if we had more of the salvation on which Patrick was drunk, we might have more of the faith he demonstrated?

 I find this image in Psalm 116 most instructive: Hoist the glass of salvation for all to see and join in; toast the God of salvation; then drink deeply of the Lord’s salvation until you’re filled with joy and gratitude in the Spirit (Eph.
 5.18-21).

-Thus filled with the Gospel and the Spirit – drunk with the salvation of the Lord – go forth to live for Christ in every area of your life, as He flows rivers of living water through you to everyone you meet (Jn.
+Thus filled with the Gospel and the Spirit – drunk with the salvation of the Lord – go forth to live for Christ in every area of your life, as He flows rivers of living water through you to everyone in your Personal Mission Field (Jn.
 7.37-39).

-This was the example of Patrick’s life.
-By faithfully seeking the Lord in His Word and prayer, we, too, can have this kind of life with God.
+This is the example of Patrick’s life.
+By faithfully seeking the Lord in His Word and prayer, we too can have this kind of life with God.

 Aren’t we all rather tired of a merely routine faith, one that goes through the motions of faith and goodness, but lacks any power for turning our world rightside-up for Jesus?

-Drink down the salvation of the Lord, brethren, more and more each day, as you commune with Him in His Word and wait on Him in prayer.
-Then go forth – filled with the Spirit – to walk as an eager and obedient witness to Jesus Christ!
+Drink down the salvation of the Lord, friends, more and more each day, as you commune with Him in His Word and wait on Him in prayer.
+Then go forth – filled with the Spirit – to walk as eager and obedient witnesses to Jesus Christ!

-You’ll fill yourself up with what you love, whether the things of this world or those of the Lord, and what you fill your soul with will determine the course and character of your life (Eph.
+Ultimately, you will fill yourself up with what you love, whether the things of this world or those of the Lord; and what you fill your soul with will determine the course and character of your life (Eph.
 5.18-21).